bulganonur/PassDepot/README.md

 ## Project Description

-PassDepot is an offline password manager for desktop platforms (currently only for Windows).
+PassDepot is an offline password manager for desktop platforms (currently only tested for Windows10 and Debian12).
 Its goal is to give users a simple way to store their private information, in a secure way.
 It encrypts plaintext into ciphertext and stores it in the local machine.
-When it comes to secure that database file, the onus is on the user since -as mentioned before- this is an offline password manager.
+When it comes to securing that database file, the onus is on the user since -as mentioned before- this is an offline password manager.

 PassDepot has a simple GUI which utilizes immediate-mode GUI library, [Dear ImGui](https://github.com/ocornut/imgui).
 It uses cryptographic tools provided by [libsodium](https://github.com/jedisct1/libsodium).
 For database operation,